 Mexican passport holders can spend up to 180 days visiting the UAE without needing a visa.
 Similarly, nationals from many countries can spend up to 90 days within a 180-day period in the country.

-These are European Union nations (except the Republic of Ireland), Argentina, Bahamas, Barbados, Belarus, Brazil, Chile, Colombia, Costa Rica, El Salvador, Israel, Honduras, Iceland, Kiribati, Lichtenstein, Maldives, Montenegro, Nauru, Norway, Paraguay, Peru, Russia, Saint Vincent and the Grenadines, San Marino, South Korea, Serbia, Seychelles, Solomon Islands, Switzerland, and Uruguay.
+These are European Union nations (except the Republic of Ireland), Argentina, Bahamas, Barbados, Belarus, Brazil, Chile, China, Colombia, Costa Rica, El Salvador, Israel, Honduras, Iceland, Kiribati, Lichtenstein, Maldives, Montenegro, Nauru, Norway, Paraguay, Peru, Russia, Singapore, Saint Vincent and the Grenadines, San Marino, South Korea, Serbia, Seychelles, Solomon Islands, Switzerland, Uruguay, and the United Kingdom.

-The following citizens are granted visa-free or complimentary visas on arrival for up to 30 days: Andorra, Australia, Brunei, Canada, China (including Hong Kong and Macau), Ireland, Japan, Kazakhstan, Malaysia, Mauritius, Monaco, New Zealand, Singapore, Ukraine, United Kingdom, United States and the Vatican City/Holy See.
+The following citizens are granted visa-free or complimentary visas on arrival for up to 30 days: Andorra, Australia, Brunei, Canada, Ireland, Japan, Kazakhstan, Malaysia, Mauritius, Monaco, New Zealand, Ukraine, the United States, and the Vatican City/Holy See.

-Indian citizens are granted 14 days visa-free entry to the UAE if they hold a valid visa or residency permit for the United States, European Union, or the UK.
-Then you too can take in the sights on our Abu Dhabi, Louvre, and Grand Mosque Tour.
+Indian citizens are granted 14 days of visa-free entry to the UAE if they hold a valid visa or residency permit for the United States, European Union, or the UK.

 Gulf Cooperation Council Nations